solidjs-community/solid-primitives/packages/keyboard/README.md

 ## `createKeyHold`

-Provides a `boolean` signal indicating if provided {@link key} is currently being held down.
+Provides a `boolean` signal indicating if provided key is currently being held down.

 Holding multiple keys at the same time will return `false` — holding only the specified one will return `true`.